Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Use your VA personal statement as a way to paint a picture of the impact of your condition.

-Keeping your statement with the most essential details will help the VA rater when sifting through your claim.
+Keeping your statement to the most essential details will help the VA rater when sifting through your claim.Â

 What Should I Avoid in My VA Personal Statement?

-Things to Avoid Saying in Your VA Personal Statement
+Things to AVOID Saying in Your VA Personal Statement:

 - Unsubstantiated medical claims, including self-diagnoses or speculative medical claims